NGSAnalysisOnBeocatClass/in_class_problems/Lecture1.md

        Usage:   samtools <command> [options] [input] - | samtools <command> [options] - - | samtools <command> [options] - [output]

 However, pipes depend on the program reading in from standard in and sending output to standard out by default.
+A few samtools have a different default behavior.
 Because of this a couple samtools commands should be treated differently.

 **samtools view**